Inflatable: Inflatable castles

-Although they are often aimed at children, adult castles can be hired in the UK.
-Because of liability concerns, moonwalks are rarely rented to adults in the US.

-Historically, names for inflatable structures, particularly in the United States, are composed of two, one syllable words.
-In the United States the terms that consist of two, one syllable words are popular.
-In Southern California, another popular term is Closed Inflatable Trampolines, or "CITs".
-Bouncy Castle or Inflatable Castle are used in Ireland, the UK, New Zealand and parts of Australia, and Jumping Castles in Arizona, Australia, Canada and South Africa.
-As a whole the term moon bounce has become a generic term for enclosed inflatable trampolines worldwide even though some still cling to the less popular hipster form "Bounce House."

 Inflatable boat

 An inflatable boat is a lightweight boat constructed with its sides and bow made of flexible tubes containing pressurised gas.
-For smaller boats, the floor and hull beneath it is often flexible.
+For smaller boats, the floor and hull beneath it are often flexible.
 On boats longer than 3 m, the floor often consists of three to five rigid plywood or aluminium sheets fixed between the tubes but not joined rigidly together.
 Often the transom is rigid, providing a location and structure for mounting an outboard motor.

 Some inflatable boats have been designed to be disassembled and packed into a small volume, so they can easily be stored and transported to water when needed.
 Here the boat when inflated is kept rigid crossways by a foldable removable thwart.
 This feature allows such boats to be used as liferafts for larger boats or aircraft, and for travel or recreational purposes.

-Other terms for inflatable boats are "inflatable dinghy", "rubber dinghy", "inflatable", "inflatable rescue boat" or "rubber duck".
+Other terms for inflatable boats are "inflatable dinghy", "rubber dinghy", "inflatable", or "inflatable rescue boat".